SHTOOLS/SHTOOLS/src/pydoc/pymakegridpointc.md

 :   1 (default) = do not apply the Condon-Shortley phase factor to the associated Legendre functions; -1 = append the Condon-Shortley phase factor of (-1)^m to the associated Legendre functions.

 dealloc : integer, array_like, optional, default = 0
 :   0 (default) = Save variables used in the external Legendre function calls.
-(1) Deallocate this memory at the end of the funcion call.
+(1) Deallocate this memory at the end of the function call.

 # Description